I want the water to fill your glass the moment

 come undone in the wash.
 I want snow to land on your eyelashes

-like it does in the movies,
+like it does in the movies, an etheric, slow-moving kiss.

 I want a letter to arrive the moment